Homepage / Bullion Coins: Chinese Bullion / 1/10 oz & 3 gram Chinese Gold Panda

 Reverse

-The reverse side of the 2023 Chinese Gold Panda bullion coin depicts two pandas looking at each other in a tree.
+The reverse side of the 2024 Chinese Gold Panda bullion coin depicts a mother panda with her cub.

 Inscribed along the top of the bullion coin is its weight of "3g" (3gram) , content "Au" (gold) and purity of ".999".